black-sheep-dev/harbour-sailhub/README.md

 # SailHub
-SailHub is an inoffical native GitHub app for Sailfish OS.
+SailHub is an inoffical native GitHub app for Sailfish OS using GitHub GraphQL API (v4).

-The app uses GitHubs GraphQL API.
-I made this app to get familiarize myself with GraphQL API concepts and GitHub API is well documented.
+I made this app to get familiarize myself with GraphQL API concepts.
+GitHub API is well documented and ideal for my purpose.

 >![](icons/128x128/harbour-sailhub.png)